Julie K. Waterstone

 "I take such pride in watching my students make their first argument or appearance as a student lawyer.
 It is even more rewarding to see their sense of accomplishment as they realize that they have the tools necessary to be a good lawyer."

-In Fall 2007, Professor Waterstone was appointed to the Southwestern faculty to establish and direct the law school's new Children's Rights Clinic.
-She works closely with students to hone their lawyering skills in the context of live client representation.
-Her students represent youth in special education and school discipline cases.
-Through their representation, the law students gain experience in interviewing, counseling, negotiating, researching, writing, oral advocacy, and trial practice.
+In Fall 2007, Dean Waterstone was appointed to the Southwestern faculty to establish and direct the law school's new Children's Rights Clinic, and she was named Associate Dean for Experiential Learning in 2014.
+She works closely with students to hone their lawyering skills in the context of live client representation as they represent youth in special education and school discipline cases.
+Through their representation, the law students gain experience in interviewing, counseling, negotiating, researching, writing, oral advocacy and trial practice.
 In addition to the practical experience, she wants the program to "ignite in students the same fire for public interest law and pro bono work" that prompted her to get into the field.
 "I take such pride in watching my students make their first argument or appearance as a student lawyer," she says.
 "It is even more rewarding to see their sense of accomplishment as they realize that they have the tools necessary to be a good lawyer."

 Books and Chapters

-SPECIAL EDITION ADVOCACY (co-ed. with R. Colker; Chapter 7 co-authored with J. Wettach; LexisNexis Publishing, 2011)
+SPECIAL EDUCATION ADVOCACY (co-editor with R. Colker; Chapter 7 co-authored with J. Wettach; LexisNexis Publishing, 2011)

 A Step Toward Dismantling the School to Prison Pipeline, LOS ANGELES DAILY JOURNAL (June 28, 2011)